 - Prerecorded Video and Audio

-Why You Should Consider eLearning for Your Company
+Why You Should Consider eLearning for Your Organization

 eLearning has grown in popularity because it expands the possibilities to create exciting and engaging educational content.
 According to research by Brandon Hall Group, 72% of organizations believe that eLearning puts them at a competitive advantage in their market.

-There are many reasons that eLearning is so popular:
+There are many reasons why eLearning is so popular:

-- Engagement – Digital platforms allow the creation of more engaging content that will keep the student interested
+- Engagement – Digital platforms allow the creation of more engaging content that will keep the learner interested.

-- Flexibility – Online platforms give the instructor and the students more flexibility to participate in different locations or even at different times
+- Flexibility – Online platforms give the instructor and the learners more flexibility to participate at different locations and times.

-- Eco-friendly– Using digital platforms is actually considered good for the environment because students don’t need to travel to attend the lessons
+- Eco-friendly– Using digital platforms is actually considered good for the environment because learners don’t need to travel to attend the lessons.

-- Cost-Effective – Many eLearning programs need an initial start-up cost, but you can increase your return on investment rather quickly when you run more students through the program
+- Cost-Effective – Many eLearning programs need an initial start-up cost, but you can increase your ROI rather quickly when you run more learners through the program.

 - Facilitated From Anywhere – The best advantage of eLearning is that you can access the platforms from anywhere.